reichlab/docs.zoltardata/docs/Targets.md

 # Forecast Targets in Zoltar

 Targets are the fundamental data structure of a forecast.
 In Zoltar, a single forecast made by a model may give predictions for multiple targets.
 For example, a single forecast might include a forecast of 1- and 2-week-ahead values and a prediction of when the time series will reach its maximum in a given period of time.
 When a project is created, the project owner specifies which targets should be part of any submitted forecast.
-As we will see below, targets have specific properties, and there are several different types of targets that determine which properties and features pertain to a particular target.
+As we will see below, targets have specific properties, and there are several types of targets that determine which properties and features pertain to a particular target.

 ## Target types